x-square/analytics/23-07-user-research-terms.md

 Knowing the terms in user research is crucial because it allows clear communication, efficient planning and informed decision-making.
 It helps researchers interpret findings accurately and stay updated with the latest trends.
 For non-researchers, understanding these terms enables meaningful engagement and contributes to user-centred design, leading to better products and services for users.

 User research adopts a common iterative design approach found in user-centred design and design thinking.
 It can be applied throughout the design cycle, with software projects often beginning at the requirement-gathering stage to engage users from the project's outset.
 A variety of research methods are employed in user research.
-Rohrer (2022)[^1] offers a helpful three-dimensional framework to determine the appropriate method for specific situations.
+Rohrer (2022) offers a helpful three-dimensional framework to determine the appropriate method for specific situations.[^1]

 [^1]: Rohrer, C. 2022.
 When to use which user experience research methods?
-Nielsen Norman Group. https://www.nngroup.com/articles/which-ux-research-methods
+Nielsen Norman Group. <https://www.nngroup.com/articles/which-ux-research-methods>

 | What users say or do | Research methods | Context of use |
 |----------------------|------------------|----------------|